mrc-ide/epireview/README.md

 # Private fork of epireview

-This is a provate fork of epireview.
+This is a private fork of epireview.
 To contribute

 * create a new branch from the 'develop' branch of this repo (note, not from the main branch)